-- [17] The City reviewed in general terms the obligations and requirements of a municipality as outlined in Matters Relating To Assessment and Taxation Regulation (MRAT) with regard to determining the assessment of a property.
-In particular, Section 2 Mass Appraisal and Section 3 Valuation Date were reviewed in light of the request made by the Complainant. - The Respondent presented the 2013 Downtown Office Rental Rate Analysis for A buildings (R1, p 36-37).
-The analysis included 43 lease transactions including 2 in the subject building.
-In addition, 28 lease transactions in the first half of 2012 were highlighted.
-The leases that the respondent relied upon (2012) produced a mean average of \$26.30 per square foot, a medium of \$27 and a weighted mean of \$25.97 per square foot for leases including floor area of more than 10,000 square feet.
-The Respondent maintains that the analysis supports the overall \$26 per square foot office rental rate which was utilized in preparing the assessment.
-The Respondent also presented the annual ARFI (Assessment Request for Information) for the subject building and highlighted a few recent lease transactions. - [19] The Respondent presented the 2013 Downtown Office Monthly Parking Rates: A Class analysis.
+[17] The City reviewed in general terms the obligations and requirements of a municipality as outlined in Matters Relating To Assessment and Taxation Regulation (MRAT) with regard to determining the assessment of a property.
+In particular, Section 2 Mass Appraisal and Section 3 Valuation Date were reviewed in light of the request made by the Complainant.

+[18] The Respondent presented the 2013 Downtown Office Rental Rate Analysis for A minus (A-) buildings (R1).
+The analysis included 28 lease transactions in 2012, including 3 in the subject building.
+In addition, 35 lease transactions in the first half of 2012 were highlighted.
+The leases that the Respondent relied upon (2012) produced a mean of \$24.78 per square foot, a median of \$25 and a weighted mean of \$24.29 per square foot while examining the leases with a floor area of more than 10,000 square feet, the weighted mean was \$24.12 per square foot.
+The Respondent maintains that the analysis supports the overall \$24 per square foot office rental rate which was utilized in preparing the assessment.
+The Respondent also presented the annual ARFI (Assessment Request for Information) for the subject building and highlighted a few recent lease transactions.

+[19] The Respondent presented the 2013 Downtown Office Monthly Parking Rates: A Class analysis.
 The single \$475 per parking stall monthly rate for A class buildings is derived from this analysis.
-The summary of the analysis indicates mean and median rental rates of \$520 and \$535 for reserved stalls and \$479 and \$500 for unreserved stalls per month (R1, p 47-48).
-The uniform rate applied in terms of assessment for parking income shows equity between A buildings in the downtown. - [20] The respondent presented the 2013 Downtown Office Capitalization Rate Summary (R1, p.41) which lead to a subsequent discussion with the Complainant about the inclusion of the parkade of the Altius Centre.
+The summary of the analysis indicates mean and median rental rates of \$520 and \$535 for reserved stalls and \$479 and \$500 for unreserved stalls per month (R1, p 46-47).
+The uniform rate applied in terms of assessment for parking income shows equity between A buildings in the downtown.

+[20] The respondent presented the 2013 Downtown Office Capitalization Rate Summary (R1, p.40) which lead to a subsequent discussion with the Complainant about the inclusion of the parkade of the Altius Centre.
 It was agreed that the lack of sales affected the sample size.
 The respondent's analysis showed a median capitalization rate for A buildings of 5.83 % and a mean of 5.88%.
-When utilizing the requested office rental rates and the adjusted net operating income, the resulting capitalization rates were not significantly different
+When utilizing the requested office rental rates and the adjusted net operating income, the resulting capitalization rates were not significantly different.

+CARB 72639P-2013